 Under Reilly’s stewardship, the Cardinals have achieved a high level of success unmatched in the history of the program.
-Wesleyan has won at least 18 games and finished with single-digit losses in each of the past four seasons.
-It’s the first time in program history that the Cardinals have won 18 or more games in four-straight years, and the first time since 1977-80 that the program went four-straight seasons with single-digit losses.
-Additionally, Wesleyan has qualified for four consecutive NESCAC Championships and has reached the NCAA Tournament in three of the past four years after never advancing to the national postseason before.
+Wesleyan has won at least 16 games and finished with single-digit losses in each of the past five seasons.
+It is the first time in program history that the Cardinals won 16 or more games in five-straight years, and the first time since the 1960's that the program went five-straight seasons with single-digit losses.
+Additionally, Wesleyan has qualified for five consecutive NESCAC Championships and has reached the NCAA Tournament in three of the past five years after never advancing to the national postseason before.

-The Cardinals are coming off their best year in program history as they finished the 2017-18 campaign with a 22-7 overall record and a 7-3 mark in the NESCAC, while Reilly won his 300th career game late in the season.
+The Cardinals' 2017-18 campaign was the best in program history as they finished the season with a 22-7 overall record and a 7-3 mark in the NESCAC, while Reilly won his 300th career game late in the season.
 Both the 22 overall wins and seven conference victories set program records—the 22 wins surpassed the previous mark of 20 that Reilly’s team set during the 2011-12 season.
 Wesleyan also reached the NESCAC finals for the second time-ever (both under Reilly’s watch) and earned an at-large bid to the NCAA Tournament for the second year in a row.
 The Cardinals earned hosting duties for the first time and won their first postseason game in school history with a 101-71 first round victory over Southern Vermont.
 Additionally, Reilly’s squad claimed its third consecutive Little Three title and second outright.
 Jordan Bonner ’19, Jordan Sears ’18, and Austin Hutcherson ’21 all received NESCAC recognition following the season as Bonner was named to the Second Team, Sears was named Defensive Player of the Year, and Hutcherson was awarded Rookie of the Year.
 Hutcherson was also named the D3hoops.com Northeast Region Co-Rookie of the Year.

 In 2016-17, Reilly’s team won the Little Three title outright for the first time since the 1990-91 season with a 3-1 record against its rivals Amherst and Williams.
 Wesleyan earned the No. 4 seed in the NESCAC Championships and later received its first-ever NCAA at-large bid to return to the national postseason tournament for the second time in three years.
 The 2016-17 squad posted a 19-7 overall record—second-most wins in program history—and a 6-4 mark in the ultra-competitive NESCAC.